-- 5.1 During their Citizenship lessons, staff have opportunities for assessment in the schemes of work.
-These may include: planning a talk or presentation, designing a display, producing a portfolio, contributing to discussions and debate or articles for newspapers etc. - 5.2 Students should also have opportunities to reflect on their activities and to draw conclusions about their strengths and weaknesses.
-They should be encouraged to set their own targets. - 5.3 Books will be issued to all students in Y7-Y10 and students in Y11 will be given PSHE folders.
-Students will be responsible for bringing their books to the lesson and staff teaching Citizenship will monitor their books as evidence of their achievements and in order to assess student progress. - 5.4 The assessment of Citizenship will be completed by the PSHE teacher at the end of each year and in conjunction with the individual pupil.
+- 5.1 During PSHE lessons, citizenship themes are taught and assessed formatively.
+Assessment for learning includes, planning and delivering a presentation, designing a display/campaign, producing a portfolio of evidence, contributing to discussions and debate, as well as writing speeches / articles for newspapers etc. - 5.2 Students have the opportunity to reflect on their activities and to draw conclusions about their strengths and areas for personal development.
+They are encouraged to set and review their own targets throughout the year. - 5.3 PSHE books are issued to all students in Y7-Y11 and students in the 6th Form Students work on digital notebooks.
+Students are responsible for bringing their books/folders to each lesson and staff teaching Citizenship will monitor these as evidence of their achievements and to assess what students have learnt and their progress.
+Teachers must adhere to the Gordon's School marking policy where applicable, but assessment will mainly be in class and formative.
+Summative knowledge assessment will be in most units of work in KS3.

+5.4 The assessment of Citizenship will be completed by the PSHE teacher at the end of each topic and in conjunction with the individual student.